MicrosoftDocs/win32/desktop-src/cossdk/securitycallers.md

 ---
-Description: Provides access to information about individual callers in a collection of callers.
+description: Provides access to information about individual callers in a collection of callers.
 The collection represents the chain of calls ending with the current call, and each caller in the collection represents the identity of one caller. ms.assetid: 164fe12d-eeb3-402f-8aa3-e3545904d9c4
 title: SecurityCallers class (ComSvcs.h) ms.topic: reference